spautz/packagelint/docs/README.md

 like ESLint.

 Packagelint runs a series of validation rules -- defined in `.packagelint.js` -- against your project directory.
-It's most useful when you have a group of projects that should all follow common standards, like having a `.npmrc` file, certain `.npmrc` settings, particular config values for ESLint or Jest, or a certain version of React.
+It's most useful when you have a group of projects that should all follow common standards, like having a `.nvmrc` file, certain `.npmrc` settings, particular config values for ESLint or Jest, or a certain version of React.

 ## At a Glance